aliahsan07/aliahsanPortfolio/content/Cache_Simulator/index.md

   - C
 ---

-Simulate the cache using the LRU and FIFO replacement policy.
+Simulated the cache using the LRU and FIFO replacement policy.
 Program outputs the number of hits and misses for a given stream of input, gives an idea of the effectivness of the replacement policies.